- Complex Litigation

 Our Size Allows Flexibility for Each Case

 For the more complex cases in the firm, two attorneys may be assigned to the case, particularly in commercial litigation and complex criminal defense.
 Two attorneys on a case has several advantages.
-Primarily, it allows an experienced attorney on the case with an associate attorney to bill less money per hour on tasks not requiring the partner.
+Primarily, it allows an experienced attorney on the case with an associate attorney to bill less money per hour on tasks not requiring the managing owner.
 This allows money to go much farther and also saves costs through efficiencies (lawyers are assigned tasks based on their strengths).
 This way we can avoid billing partner rates for research projects or discovery projects, for instance.

 The old adage that “two heads are better than one” also holds true.
 Part of becoming experienced is acquiring wisdom.
 And wisdom is often knowing what you don’t know.
 Oftentimes, it’s the young associate attorney (or even the client) who comes up with the fresh perspective in a case that proves to be the game winning idea.